omnixtar/omnixtar.github.io/implementation/index.md

 Previous sections focus on the conceptual and theoretical background of Omni\*Web, namely the goals and components of Omni*Web.
 In real life, however, implementations involve other factors, which may be dependent on each other and need to be arranged in sequence.

-BitDurian is an application module of Omni*Web focused on the Durian farming, training and investment.
+In [Omni\*Web BitDurian](https://omnixtar.github.io/BitDurian/) we demonstrate an application module of Omni*Web focused on the Durian farming, training and investment.

 Omni\*Web BitDurian provides a wide range of services as follow:
 - fruit tracking,